ShyamAnIndianDeveloper/angular-8-practice-online/README.md

 # angular-8-practice-online
-practice exercise to learn angular 8
+I created this GIT branch to practice my learning in angular 8 class training.